-- a) To divide a lot subject to the following conditions: - the minimum area of both the retained and severed lots will be approximately 20 hectares.
+- a) To divide a lot subject to the following conditions: - the minimum area of both the retained and severed lots will be approximately 40 hectares.
 Smaller severed lot sizes will only be considered by amendment to the zoning by-law where: - it can be demonstrated that the subject parcel can be a viable economic enterprise; - the size of the parcel to be severed and the parcel to be retained is appropriate for the type of agricultural purposes for each parcel; - the size of the parcel to be severed and the parcel to be retained is appropriate for the type of agriculture for the area in which the parcels are located; and - the size of the parcel to be severed and the parcel to be retained is sufficiently large to maintain flexibility for future changes in the type or size of agricultural operations. - ii) when either the proposed severed or retained lot does not contain an existing dwelling, and the subject lot is within 1,000 metres of an existing livestock facility, the consent must be implemented by a Zoning By-law amendment requiring any new dwelling construction to meet the Minimum Distance Separation I Formula, including the Minimum Distance Separation Guidelines.

-- b) Where a previous or current farm acquisition has rendered a habitable farm dwelling surplus to the needs of a farm operation, subject to the following conditions: - i) the remnant farm parcel will be zoned so as to prohibit the construction of any additional dwellings; - ii) the non-farm parcel will be zoned to recognize the non-farm residential use and will not accommodate a livestock operation; - iii) any livestock facilities to remain on the retained parcel will not be made unsuitable for further livestock operations if the Minimum Distance Separation I provisions cannot be met; and - iv) the implementing Zoning By-law will not impose a setback on nearby expanding livestock operations greater than that required by the application of Minimum Distance Separation II Formula including the Minimum Distance Separation Guidelines. - c) For agricultural-related uses, which means those farm-related commercial and farm-related industrial uses that are small scale, directly related to the farm operation and required in close proximity to the farm operation, where the lot created will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services. - d) For the enlargement of an existing lot subject to the following conditions: - i) the viability of the retained lot as a farm parcel is not threatened; - ii) need must be demonstrated where the proposed enlargement is for a nonfarm use; and - iii) the proposed severance must merge with the lot being enlarged in accordance with Sections 50(3) and (5) of the Planning Act. - e) For minor boundary adjustments or corrections and easements, and in accordance with Sections 50(3) and (5) of the Planning Act, which do not result in the creation of a new lot.
+- b) Where a previous or current farm acquisition has rendered a habitable farm dwelling surplus to the needs of a farm operation, subject to the following conditions: - i) the remnant farm parcel will be zoned so as to prohibit the construction of any additional dwellings; - ii) the non-farm parcel will be zoned to recognize the non-farm residential use and will not accommoda0074e a livestock operation; - iii) the non-farm parcel will be of a minimum lot size required for the appropriate provision of potable water and sewage disposal, to the satisfaction of the Municipality and agency having jurisdiction; - iv) any livestock facilities to remain on the retained parcel will not be made unsuitable for further livestock operations if the Minimum Distance Separation I provisions cannot be met; and - v) the implementing Zoning By-law will not impose a setback on nearby expanding livestock operations greater than that required by the application of Minimum Distance Separation II Formula including the Minimum Distance Separation Guidelines. - c) For agriculture-related uses the lot created will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services.
+These agriculture-related uses will also comply with the MDS formulae. - d) For the enlargement of an existing lot subject to the following conditions: - i) the viability of the retained lot as a farm parcel is not threatened; - ii) need must be demonstrated where the proposed enlargement is for a non-farm use; and - iii) the proposed severance must merge with the lot being enlarged in accordance with Sections 50(3) and (5) of the Planning Act. - e) For lot adjustments for legal or technical reasons, such as easements, corrections of deeds, quit claims, and minor boundary adjustments, and in accordance with Sections 50(3) and (5) of the Planning Act, which do not result in the creation of a new residential or non-farm lot. - f) For infrastructure, where the facility or corridor cannot be accommodated through the use of easements or rights-of-way.